Kollam: Rail

-The city of Kollam is connected to almost all the cities and major towns in the state, including Trivandrum, Alappuzha, Kochi, Palakkad, Kottayam, Kottarakkara, and Punalur, and with other Indian cities through the NH 66, NH 183, NH 744 - and other state PWD Roads.
-Road transport is provided by state-owned Kerala State Road Transport Corporation (KSRTC) and private transport bus operators.
-Kollam is one among the five KSRTC zones in Kerala.
-Road transport is also provided by private taxis and autorickshaws, also called autos.
-There is a city private bus stand at Andamukkam.
-There is a KSRTC bus station beside Ashtamudi Lake.
-Buses to various towns in Kerala and interstate services run from this station.
+Mainline Electrical Multiple Unit (MEMU) has a car maintenance shed at Kollam Junction.
+The MEMU train services connects Kollam with Ernakulam (via Alappuzha and Kottayam), Punalur (via Kottarakkara), and Kanniyakumari (via Thiruvananthapuram).

 Water

-The State Water Transport Department operates boat services to West Kallada, Munroe Island, Guhanandapuram, Dalavapuram and Alappuzha from Kollam KSWTD Ferry Terminal situated on the banks of the Ashtamudi Lake.
+The State Water Transport Department operates boat services to West Kallada, Munroe Island, Guhanandapuram, Chavara Thekkumbhagom, Dalavapuram and Alappuzha from Kollam KSWTD Ferry Terminal which is situated on the banks of the Ashtamudi Lake.
 Asramam Link Road in the city passes adjacent to the ferry terminal.

 Double decker luxury boats run between Kollam and Allepey daily.
 Luxury boats, operated by the government and private owners, operate from the main boat jetty during the tourist season.
 The West coast canal system, which starts from Thiruvananthapuram in the south and ends at Hosdurg in the north, passes through Paravur, the city of Kollam and Karunagappally taluk.

-Kollam Port is the second largest port in Kerala, after Cochin Port Trust.
-It is one of two international ports in Kerala.
+Kollam Port is one of the major ports in Kerala.
 Cargo handling facilities began operation in 2013.
 Foreign ships arrive in the port regularly with the MV Alina, a 145 m vessel registered in Antigua anchored at the port on 4 April 2014.
 Once the Port starts functioning in full-fledged, it will make the transportation activities of Kollam-based cashew companies more easy.
-Shreyas Shipping Company is now running a regular container service between Kollam Port and Kochi Port.Shreyas Shipping inaugurates Kollam port with new service.
-Accessed 29 July 2014.
+Shreyas Shipping Company is now running a regular container service between Kollam Port and Kochi Port.